microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialIOPorts/CS/README.md

-# USB Serial Access in an Azure IoT Edge module on Windows
+# Azure IoT Edge on Windows: USB Serial Access (Win32 API)

 This sample will walk you through creating a module for Azure IoT Edge on Windows 10 IoT Enterprise which accesses a USB Serial device.